shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 ## Permission problems

-When updating from older GitLab Docker images, you might encounter permission problems.
-This happens when user permissions in previous images were not preserved correctly.
-There's a script that fixes permissions for all files.
+When updating from older GitLab Docker images you might encounter permission problems.
+This happens when users in previous images were not preserved correctly.
+There's script that fixes permissions for all files.

 To fix your container, execute `update-permissions` and restart the container afterwards: